Thursday 29 March 2018

 "The Secret Scripture" by Sebastian Barry

 I have recently read Barry's Days Without End and so enjoyed it that I wanted to read another by the same author.
-This came highly recommended and was the Costa Book of the Year in 2008; it was shortlisted for the Booker Prize in 2008.
-It has the same structure: a rather rambling account of the vicissitudes of a life; just as you think you're going nowhere all the threads begin to come together and there is an exciting climax.
+This came highly recommended and won both the Costa Book of the Year and the James Tait Memorial prize in 2008; it was shortlisted for the Booker Prize in 2008.
+It has the same structure: a rather rambling account of the vicissitudes of a life; just as you think you're going nowhere all the threads begin to come together (an alternative view is that there is an outrageous coincidence)and there is an exciting climax.
 And it has moments of exquisitely beautiful prose in which he encapsulates ideas and images with startling originality:

 • "We are not wolves, but lambs astonished in the margins of the fields by sunlight and summer.